 Have you ever wanted a big huge TV screen but didn’t have the money to go buy one?
-Today the girls and I made one with an iPhone, cardboard box and a magnifying glass.
+Today the girls and I made one with an iPhone, a cardboard box, and a magnifying glass.
 It was actually really easy, and, believe it or not, it worked.
-It’s not the top of the line Samsung TVs but if you’re in a pinch to watch that game, or your favorite movie on the big screen, this is a cheap option.
+It’s not the top-of-the-line Samsung TV but if you’re in a pinch to watch that game or your favorite movie on the big screen, this is a cheap option.
 The fun part is we learned a little science and had fun trying to make it work.

 So how did we do it?
-Well Munchy made a video to tell you exactly how to build your movie projector.
-We actually got the original ideal from Sick Science blog that has tons of great science projects.
+Well, Munchy made a video to tell you exactly how to build your movie projector.
+We actually got the original idea from Sick Science blog that has tons of great science projects.
 The best part is that if you really like his Sick Science Experiments you can now buy them in stores or online.
 We just did this science experiment for fun and didn’t use the scientific method but if you want to try doing that, I included some links at the bottom.
-Also remember this is great way to earn your points on your DIY badge that I will talk more about in a couple of weeks.
+Also, remember this is a great way to earn your points on your DIY badge that I will talk more about it in a couple of weeks.

 - Cardboard box

 - book to help prop box at an angle

 - On one of the “short” ends of the box, trace around the magnifying glass with a marker

 - Use the utility knife or scissors to cut the traced circle out of the box.

 - Cut off the short flap opposite of your recently cut hole to hold the phone in place